bnfour/md-mods/readme.md

 ### I have other mods.
 What about compatibility with them?
 _tl;dr: ¯\\\_(ツ)\_/¯_

-The mods are pretty much self-contained, so I think ("think" being the operative word here) they will work with other mods, unless these other mods change the vanilla code too much.
+The mods are pretty much self-contained, so I think ("think" being the operative word here) they will work with other mods, unless those other mods change the vanilla code too much.

 ### My game is broken because of you and your mods, how can I fix this and blame you?
 _tl;dr: uninstall, and remember: NO WARRANTIES_